Stocks surge, safe-havens fall as confidence grows in China's virus efforts

 The pan-European STOXX 600 index rose 1.64% and emerging market stocks rose 2.40%.

 Other technology stocks, however, rallied.
-Apple Inc (AAPL.O) shares rose 3.3% and Microsoft Corp (MSFT.O) gained 2.89% gain, which helped the technology .SPLRCT index climb 2.6%.
+Apple Inc (AAPL.O) shares rose 3.3% and Microsoft Corp (MSFT.O) gained 3.29%, which helped the technology .SPLRCT index climb 2.6%.

-The safe-haven Japanese yen and Swiss franc fell against the dollar for a second straight session.
+The safe-haven Japanese yen and Swiss franc CHF= fell against the dollar for a second straight session.

 China's yuan gained 0.3% in international markets to 6.9935 yuan per dollar CNH=, in line with rebounds in Chinese shares and holding above its one-month low of 7.0230 per dollar hit in European trade on Monday.

-Oil prices edged lower as fears that energy demand would take a long-term hit from the coronavirus outbreak offset prospects for more cuts in crude production from the Organization of the Petroleum Exporting Countries and its allies.
+Oil prices edged lower as fears that energy demand would take a long-term hit from the coronavirus outbreak offset prospects for more cuts in crude production from the Organization of the Petroleum Exporting Countries (OPEC) and its allies.

 Brent crude LCOc1 fell 49 cents to settle at $53.96 a barrel.
 U.S. West Texas Intermediate (WTI) crude CLc1 settled down 50 cents at $49.61, the first settlement below $50 since January 2019.